sri-harsh/cryptogalgo/README.md

-# Implementation of famous cryptography algorithms
+# Implementation of some cryptography algorithms